Why You Don't Need to Prove Your Worth

 What determines self-worth?

 Self-worth isn’t determined by anything external.
 Your worth isn’t defined by how much money you make, how much you weigh, or what your family or partner thinks of you.
-And your value doesn’t go down if you have flaws or insecurities.
+And your value doesn’t go down because of flaws or insecurities.

 Imagine recognizing your innate value, just as you are.
 And that nothing and no one can add or take away from your inherent worth.
 Because that’s the truth!